 Carboplatin is less chemically reactive than cisplatin, which is why it is less toxic to the kidneys and nervous system.
 The downside is that the lower reactivity means a higher concentration is needed to fight the cancer, and bigger doses of the drug.
-It is estimated that carboplatin is 8 to 45 times less effective than cisplatin.

 The most troubling effect of carboplatin tends to be damage to the bone marrow, in a process called myelosuppression.
 This leads to anemia.
 Blood cells produced by the marrow can drop to 10% of normal levels.
 This level bottoms out a few weeks after carboplatin administration.
 The severity of this problem is is influenced greatly by which other drugs are included in the combination therapy (see https://www.carboplatin.org/combination.htm) with the carboplatin.